cap-js/docs/java/change-tracking.md

 ## Reacting on Changes

-You can write the event handler to observe the change log entries.
+You can write an event handler to observe the change log entries.
 Keep in mind, that the change log entries are created for each statement and this event will not be bound to any kind of transaction or a batch operation.

 ```java